nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 I hear you orange sites!
 Let me explain.

-FOSS is usually a substantial portion of my "well-designed, high quality" software of choice.
+A substantial portion of my "well-designed, high quality" software of choice is FOSS.
-However, this personal preference has been a primary driver in using MacBook Pro throughout college, and running Windows 10 on my gaming PC.
+However, my before-mentioned preference has been a primary driver in using a MacBook Pro throughout college, and running Windows 10 on my gaming PC.

-That's not to say that open source and open standard technologies aren't important to me.
+That's not to say that open source and open standard technologies are not important to me.
 In fact, I believe that they will continue to displace proprietary solutions.

-Kubernetes is the present day example.
+Kubernetes is one prominent example.
 The open standard ISA, [RISC-V](https://en.wikipedia.org/wiki/RISC-V), and the open firmware platform, [coreboot](https://www.coreboot.org/) may be blueprints for the future.
+Open source software is getting better, and growing, quickly.

 So, what the hell does any of this have to do with Fedora?
 Focus and vision.